-As 2017 winds down, many of us are planning epic end-of-year jaunts to celebrate the holidays or the New Year.
-But for some of us, we’re looking forward to what exciting new adventures 2018 will hold, and for those of us planning travel, there’s a whole lot that’s different than ever before.
-From mono-moons to travel that pays tribute to the generations or lands that came before us, here are the major 2018 travel trends we’re keeping an eye on for next year.
+As 2019 winds down, many of us are planning epic end-of-year jaunts to celebrate the holidays or the New Year.
+But some of us are looking forward to what exciting new adventures 2020 will hold, and for those planning travel, there’s a whole lot that’s different than ever before.
+From mono-moons to travel that pays tribute to the generations or lands that came before us, here are the major 2020 travel trends we’re keeping an eye on for next year.

 Tenaya Lodge at Yosemite is a great destination for the solo traveler.
 There’s a ton to do right on the property or you can explore Yosemite National Park.
-Their “Yosemite Renewal Wellness Retreats” are especially good for people traveling alone and offer a great balance of time with other travelers and opportunities for quiet solo reflection.
-Retreat activities include hiking, guided meditation in Yosemite National Park, healthy eating, spa treatments and creative workshops.
-The perfect place to celebrate yourself!
+Their “Yosemite Renewal Wellness Retreats” are especially good for people traveling alone, and offer a great balance of time with other travelers and opportunities for quiet solo reflection.
+Retreat activities include hiking, guided meditation in Yosemite National Park, healthy eating, spa treatments, and creative workshops.
+It's the perfect place to celebrate yourself!

-Or the Ranch at Rock Creek is an all-inclusive luxury ranch in Montana that strikes the perfect balance between peaceful bliss and adventure.
-“With activities like horseback riding, archery, mountain biking, hiking and geocaching, you'll earn your visit to the spa.
+Then there's the Ranch at Rock Creek, an all-inclusive luxury ranch in Montana that strikes the perfect balance between peaceful bliss and adventure.
+“With activities like horseback riding, archery, mountain biking, hiking, and geocaching, you'll earn your visit to the spa.
 If yoga is more your style, you'll love the outdoor sessions in beautiful backdrops.
-Relax on your back porch every afternoon and have your choice between lodge or "canvas cabin" accommodations,” says Epperly.
-When it's dinnertime, enjoy fun food/beverage pairings such as a local craft beer pairing dinner; complete with country fried bison and crabmeat topped French fries.
+Relax on your back porch every afternoon and have your choice between lodge or 'canvas cabin' accommodations,” says Epperly.
+When it's dinnertime, enjoy fun food and beverage pairings such as a local craft beer pairing dinner, complete with country fried bison and crabmeat topped french fries.

 If you really want to experience some old school romance, take your love to Garner State Park and dance under the stars.
 Since the 1940s, young folks have gathered at the park’s concession building for a nightly jukebox dance under the open sky.
 Uvalde County offers a rustic, timeless, small-town American vibe that will leave you feeling truly spellbound.